tamago1908/Cursor-Changer.bat/README.md

 ![Cursor Changer](https://raw.githubusercontent.com/tamago1908/Cursor-Changer.bat/main/resource/Cursor%20Changer%20Github%20instruction%202.png)
 2 : After downloading, either run it as is or move it to your desktop and run it.
 3 : Wait a few seconds, and the first setup will start automatically.
 Follow the instructions.
 At that time, you will be asked to confirm precautions and settings, themes, etc.
-4 : Once setup is complete, you are then free to use the software.
+4 : Once setup is complete, you are then free to use the Cursor Changer.
 All functions in the menu after startup are available.

-You can change the cursor, use the calculator, check for updates, or even find Easter eggs.
-Keep in mind, however, that the current version has fewer features and is not perfect.
+You can change the cursor, use the calculator, check for updates, or even find Easter eggs. however, that the current version has fewer features and is not perfect.
 If you want games or further OS-scale features, please wait for updates or report them in an issue.

 ## - **SYSTEM REQUIREMENTS** -
 **This batch works only with** ***Windows 10 1511 or later***. **it will not work on earlier versions!** The reason is the special character code coloring and the fact that this batch contains features that do not work in the old powershell.